 The Charlie Todd from Improv Everywhere showed up to demonstrate some of his pranks.
 This part of the show worked because it used the web videos themselves, with Todd providing narration.
 The good stuff included the 2003 No Pants Subway Ride and Slo-Mo Home Depot.
 Then he showed a prank he pulled with frequent conspirator Chris Kula while in Vegas at the Caesar’s hotel which involved playing poker in one of the swimming pools completed with dealer, cocktail waitress and many wayward floating cards.

 I had to run at that point to catch another arguably web-based phenomenon Dane Cook and Tourgasm.
-From what I was told I did miss one of the better performers, Mike O’Connell and Dr. Ken - check out their work at College Humor if it hasn’t been sent to your inbox already.
+From what I was told I did miss one of the better performers, Mike O’Connell and Dr. Ken - check out their work if it hasn’t been sent to your inbox already.